-To work towards greater resilience, and preparedness for the above hazards, the County CEDS is incorporated into the ECOS Plan as it requires more than traditional economic development activities alone.
-The State of Vermont CEDS states that any economic development activity that meets one or more of the following criteria increases economic resilience.
+Resilience and preparedness for the above hazards require more than traditional economic development.
+This CEDS is part of the ECOS Plan, and the full document outlines a number of steps to improve economic resilience.
+The State of Vermont CEDS states that any economic development activity that meets one or more of the following criteria increases economic resilience:

 - 1. Embraces complexity

 - 2. Plans for change

 - 3. Expands opportunities

 - 4. Develops diverse relationships

-- Designs for learning
+- 5. Designs for learning

 - 6. Builds local and regional self-reliance